These fields are only displayed if you have a GST obligation for this activity statement.

 These fields are displayed if you have selected Option 2 to calculate your GST and report annually.

-These fields are displayed if you have selected Option 3 to pay your GST instalment amount quarterly.
+These fields display if you have selected Option 3 to pay your GST instalment amount quarterly.

-This amount is calculated by the Tax Office based on previous amounts reported by you.
+This amount is calculated by the Australian Taxation Office (ATO) based on previous amounts reported by you.

 Your new estimated net GST amount for the current financial year.